BasWilson/block/README.md

 # Block 📦

-## I'm reworking this repo in the /rework branch
-## Ignore this readme

 ## What and why
 I'm planning for block to make it easy to deploy and manage **load balanced** services.